 Making the most of them requires a website that creates a stellar first impression and provides an intuitive user experience.
 But there are several other ways to supplement a great site.

-How Does Insurance Marketing Work
+How Does Insurance Marketing Work?

 When it comes to insurance marketing, a one-size-fits-all approach never works.
-You need to tailor your marketing strategies to your agency’s goals, which are heavily dependent on your target customers.
+You need to tailor your marketing strategies to your goals, which are heavily dependent on your target customers.

 For instance, if your marketing goal is to increase brand awareness, you need to adapt your strategy to make sure that you are advertising to the right audience based on their needs, geographical location, gender, online preferences, etc. You also have to keep monitoring the effectiveness of your strategies and improving them as you go along.